mat-docs/Portal.Site/docs/developer/atlas-advanced-streams/concepts/data-feeds-formats-views.md

 #### Binding a View

-The library allows a client to define a view onto a feed: a list of parameters and aggregates it expects to see.
+The library allows a client to define a view onto a feed - a list of parameters and aggregates it expects to see.

 The effect of this view is that upstream sources can insert additional parameters into a feed without breaking client compatibility, as the view presents a stable list of parameters to the client code.